-The development of high-temperature fasteners is an incredibly difficult process that requires advanced design and manufacturing concepts and processes.
-The good news is that decades of new discoveries and advancement in the manufacturing of fasteners has created a collection of fasteners for high-temperature applications — materials that can get the job done dependably, even in extreme heat.
+The development of high-temp fasteners is an incredibly difficult process that requires advanced design and manufacturing concepts and processes.
+The good news is that decades of new discoveries and advancement in the manufacturing of fasteners have created a collection of fasteners for high-temperature applications — materials that can get the job done dependably, even in extreme heat.

 Read on to learn more about your options when searching for high-temperature fasteners.